fatmanmclone90/playwright-typescript-sample/readme.md

 # Playwright and Typescript

 - Very basic example of playwright tests using the Page Object Model.
+  - [Implementation](/tests//demo-todo-app.spec.ts) of POM using beforeEach
+  - [Implementation](/tests/demo-todo-app-with-fixures.spec.ts) of POM using custom [fixtures](https://playwright.dev/docs/auth#testing-multiple-roles-with-pom-fixtures), using example from Playwright
-- Example of Visual Regression Testing using Playwright
+- [Example](/tests/demo-todo-app.spec.ts) of Visual Regression Testing using Playwright

 ## Setup